242jainabhi/Object-Oriented-Design/Design Blackjack/README.md

-# Desgin a game of Blackjack
+# Design a game of Blackjack

 Following are the rules to play Blackjack: